Experienced San Mateo Labor Attorneys Ready To Serve You

 No. State and federal laws prohibit employers from retaliating against employees who assert their legal rights.
 This includes terminating employees who file claims for unpaid wages.
 Other forms of adverse employment action (including demotion, assignment to undesirable shifts or job sites, and pay deductions) can support claims for unlawful retaliation as well.

-Speak with an Experienced Labor Law Attorney in Confidence
+Speak with an Experienced Labor Law Lawyer in Confidence

 If you would like more information about your rights as an employee in San Mateo, please contact us to schedule an initial consultation.
-To speak with one of our experienced labor law attorneys in confidence, call (415) 552-5582 or request an appointment online today.
+To speak with one of our experienced San Mateo labor lawyers in confidence, call (415) 552-5582 or request an appointment online today.